zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 This gives the job ID, the group name, the job name, the user running the job, whether the job is running (R) or waiting (PD), number of nodes the job is running on, and the nodes the job is running on or a reason (REASON) the job is not running.
 To cancel a job at any time, just do `scancel job_ID`

+If you want information on your groups partition of Hyak (i.e. what nodes your group owns), use the `sinfo -p group_name` command.

 ## Backfill

 The backfill is one of the coolest features of Hyak.
 Essentially, if someone is not using one of their nodes at any given time, you can run your code off it!
 However, this comes with a catch.
 As soon as that person wants access to their node, you get kicked off.
-But Hyak can restart your job?
+Some info can be found [here](https://wiki.cac.washington.edu/display/hyakusers/Mox_checkpoint) on the Hyak Wiki.
+To specify you want your job to run in backfill, simply change the partition / account name in the batch file.
+Specifically, use the account `group_name-ckpt` and the partition `ckpt`.